Dragona-Joan/Dragona-Joan/README.md

   As a new developer and cybersecurity analyst, I leverage my teaching and administrative background to bring unique skills to the table.
   My journey into programming has been challenging but rewarding, enhancing my communication and organizational abilities.
   I am eager to apply these transferable skills and make a positive impact in the tech field and dedication to solving complex problems.

   ## Objective
-  My journey in cybersecurity ahas led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically to join a security Operations Center(SOC) as a Tier 1 Analyst.
+  My journey in cybersecurity has led me to contribute to a secure and resilient digital landscape by leveraging my analytical mindset, solving complex problems and commitment to continuous learning and I am now eager to transition into this field.

+  ## Passion
+  What fascinates me most about cybersecurity is its dynamic and ever-evolving nature.
+The challenge of protecting digital systems against constantly emerging threats fuels my passion for problem-solving and innovation.
+I am particularly drawn to the critical role cybersecurity plays in safeguarding sensitive information and maintaining trust in digital systems.

 - 👀 I’m interested in forward-thinking companies that are open to giving beginners like me the chance to grow and become valuable assets to their teams.
-- 🌱 I’m currently having a basic knowledge of As a beginner in cybersecurity, key roles to explore include Security Analyst, Network Security Associate,
+- 🌱 As a beginner in cybersecurity, I have basic knowledge and am exploring key roles such as Security Analyst, Network Security Associate, IT Support Technician,
-- IT Support Technician, Penetration Tester Intern, and Cybersecurity Consultant.
-Pursuing certifications like CompTIA Security+, Certified Ethical Hacker (CEH),
+- Penetration Tester Intern, and Cybersecurity Consultant.
+To enhance my skills and validate my knowledge, I aim to pursue certifications like CompTIA Security+,
-- and Cisco Certified CyberOps Associate can also validate your skills.
+- Certified Ethical Hacker (CEH), and Cisco Certified CyberOps Associate.
+These roles and certifications will help me build a strong foundation as I progress in my cybersecurity journey.
 - 💞️ I’m looking to collaborate with innovative companies and organizations in the fields of development and cybersecurity.
-- 📫 Reach me with my emai - parkinsonatyourservice@gmail.com
+- 📫 Reach me with my email - parkinsonatyourservice@gmail.com
-- 😄 Pronouns: ...
-She / Her
-- ⚡ I am seeking an internship opportunity in cybersecurity and would appreciate the chance to join a dynamic team.
-I am eager to learn, develop my skills,
-- and gain real-world experience.
+- 😄 I am seeking an unpaid internship opportunity in cybersecurity and would appreciate the chance to join a dynamic team.
+I am eager to learn, develop my skills, and gain real-world experience.
+- ⚡ Certified reference letter for my dedication and hard work on all the projects I undertake.
 - # 💻 Tech Stack:
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white) ![HTML5]
 (https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)